 Resident Council is a meeting held once a month and is an opportunity for the residents and their invited guests to exchange ideas and voice concerns.

-Resident Council is held on the 3rd Wednesday of each month at 2pm.
-Meetings are held in the Main Dining Room next to the kitchen (Please see map on last page).
+Resident Council is held on the 3rd Wednesday of each month at 2 pm.
+Meetings are held in the Main Dining Room next to the kitchen (Please see the map on the last page).

 Any resident may be voted president by the common consent of the residents in the council.
 Any resident may ask to be considered for the president position and the common voice of the group will dictate who will hold that office for a period of time.